Faculty Profile

 of the Center for Social Epidemiology and Population Health (CSEPH) and is affiliated

-with the Michigan Center on the Demography of Aging (MiCDA), the Center for Midlife
+with the Michigan Center on the Demography of Aging (MiCDA), the Center for Lifecourse Epidemiology and Aging Research, and the Population, Neurodevelopment and Genetics (PNG) Program.
+She also directs

 - PhD, Epidemiology, University of Michigan, 2011